 - I felt that two pieces of wood tightly clamped together could also handle the weight (this blanket is VERY heavy)

 Quilt hangers have been around for a long time, it seems, but most of the examples I found online are definitely more traditional in style.
 So, I set out to make a DIY version!
+(A group of these types of hangers built in smaller sizes would be insanely adorable for mini quilts hung in a set!)

 How to Hang a Heavy Blanket (or Quilt, Rug, etc.) on the Wall with Ease